SamehEtman/SOLID-Principles-JS/Open Closed Principle/ReadMe.md

 We also need to make a **filter** to filter these products by size , color , name or combination of the three.

 # Abstraction :
-1. Make a Product class with the dfined proprities
+1. Make a Product class with the defined properities
 2. Make a Filter to filter the products by a certain criteria

 # Bad Approach :